agharib/surprise-me/README.md

 This web app was built using React and Node.JS (Express to be precise).
 Coming in, I didn’t know how to use either of those things, so while it was a cool experience, please excuse any n00b code (but it should all work!).

-Running the code will bring up a page where you are required to enter your name, email, and credit card information.
+Running the code will bring up a page where you are required to enter your name, email, street address, zip, and credit card information.
 All of that information is required and there is some LIGHT enforcement to do things like check names/emails etc.

 You can find the friction log I compiled while building this experience [here](./frictionLog.md).